Reaching the most vulnerable children in the State of Palestine

 Thanks to efforts spanned over two decades, the State of Palestine has achieved historical milestones in the field of immunisation.
 According to Ministry of Health records, there have been no reported cases of rubella, neonatal tetanus, diphtheria and tuberculosis among children for years, and Palestine has been certified as a polio free country.

 The EPI programme has reduced infant and child mortality rates and closed the immunization gap through the provision of free of charge vaccines for all children, including those living in the most marginalized communities.
-Recently new vaccines were successfully introduced such as the Rotavirus vaccine to protect children from severe diarrhea, and
+Recently new vaccines were successfully introduced such as the Rotavirus vaccine to protect children from severe diarrhea, and the pentavalent vaccine to protect them from five potentially deadly diseases such as Haemophilus Influenza, whooping cough, tetanus, hepatitis B and diphtheria.

-direct medical savings and indirect economic benefits such as cognitive development, educational attainment, labour productivity, income, savings and investment.
+The programme has helped boost national development through direct medical savings and indirect economic benefits such as cognitive development, educational attainment, labour productivity, income, savings and investment.
 More importantly, it has helped save the lives of children so they can survive, thrive and reach their potential.